Star Wars: The Clone Wars: Viewership

 Upon its debut, Star Wars: The Clone Wars was a ratings success for Cartoon Network.
-The series premiered was watched by 4 million total viewers according to Nielsen Media Research.
+The series premiere drew 4 million total viewers, according to Nielsen Media Research.
 The premiere ranked as the number one program among all major kids' networks at the time across total viewers and key youth demographics, including 1.8 million viewers aged 2–11, 1.4 million aged 6–11, and 1.2 million tweens aged 9–14, setting a new record for a Cartoon Network original series debut.
 (Note: The previous record was held by Ben 10: Alien Force, which debuted on April 18, 2008, with 2.9 million viewers.
 The record was later broken on September 13, 2009, by the TV movie Scooby-Doo!
 The Mystery Begins, which drew 6.1 million viewers.)
 The episode's time slot experienced triple-digit percentage increases compared to the previous year.
 Although subsequent episodes in the first season dipped below 3 million viewers, the finale climbed back up to 3.29 million viewers.

 The second-season premiere attracted 2.58 million viewers, with the finale reaching 2.76 million.
 The third season opened to 2.42 million viewers, and although viewership dipped below 2 million mid-season, the season finale was watched by 2.31 million.
 The fourth-season premiere marked a ratings low at the time, with 1.93 million viewers, though the finale rose to 2.03 million.